Public Key Cryptography will continue to liberate a global society

 - it is ‘in transit’, i.e. being communicated — e.g. email communications, messaging, etc. This is to prevent snoops from reading messages you had intended to be private communications.

 Just because today your communications appear to be protected by access controls, don’t believe they are now or ever will be.

 Again, what is crucial here is convenience.
-Since most of us imagine that 99% of the time these precautions will not be necessary, it is difficult to convince anyone to adopt onerous procedures — better they be as convenient as today using HTTPS instead of HTTP is.
+Since most of us imagine that 99% of the time these precautions will not be necessary, it is difficult to convince anyone to adopt onerous procedures — better they be as convenient as using HTTPS instead of HTTP is today.

 So, what reliable and mature tools already exist to achieve this with the maximum convenience?
-Here’s some I have experienced.
+Here’s some that I have experience of.

 Password Managers hold your database of password for all your systems in an encrypted file.
 Generally a password or passphrase is used to encrypt the file.
 I have used the proprietary 1Password across Apple Mac’s iPhones and Windows for many years.
 An Android client is also available.
 There are many open-source password managers available as well with similar features.

 To encrypt your passwords file (database), choose a long password that can be remembered reliably as you never, ever want to forget it and since you may fall victim to a brute force attack of the file if it is ever stolen, the password needs to be long to help protect against that.
 Password managers generally have facilities to store things other than passwords such as notes, licence details, bank details etc. Even though they provide structure for all types of information I find I can hold everything I want in either plain text or attached files.
 Integration with browsers facilitates capturing passwords and using stored passwords.
 The password manager’s encrypted file can usually be stored on a cloud-shared drive such as dropbox or iCloud, providing synching across potentially all your devices and systems.